Chapter 3 Time series and function definitions

 ## [1] -7 15 1

-Note that the length of diff(x) is one element less that x, because we don’t have the difference for the first (or last) element, depending how you look at it.
+Note that the length of diff(x) is one element less than x, because we don’t have the difference for the first, or last, element, depending how you look at it.
 To keep x and diff(x) aligned, we can add an NA at the beginning (or end) of the vector.
 For example, an NA at the beginning implies that the difference between the first element and the previous one is not available:

 c(NA, diff(x))